apache/openserverless/README.md

 multipass delete openserverless --purge
 ```

-Then create a new vm with
+Then create a new vm with:

 ```